Arpita799/Online-Vegetable-Sales/README.md

-# Sabzi Mandi: nline Vegetable Sales Web Application 🛒
+# Sabzi Mandi: Online Vegetable Sales Web Application 🛒
 Welcome to Sabzi Mandi, your one-stop destination for farm-fresh vegetables delivered straight to your doorstep! 🌱

 # Description